lolbuoy/controlsystems/README.md

 # controlsystems

 code used to command the autopilot thru a companion computer based on external i/ps or other functions
 Requirements:
-i) Ardupilot code setup on your linux machine ii) Pymavlink installed on your machine
+i) Ardupilot code setup on your linux machine : make sure you have 'git' ; if not follow the below :
+    sudo apt-get update
+    sudo apt-get install git

+ii) Pymavlink installed on your machine